Marshall Perron: Political career

 Perron became Chief Minister on 14 July 1988, after having rejected previous offers for the position.
 He also served as his own Treasurer, and was Minister for Police, Fire and Emergency Services from September 1989 until July 1994.
 He stayed in office for just under seven years, longer than any head of government in the Territory except Everingham.
 He restored a measure of stability to the government, which had seen three Chief Ministers in four years.

 Perron faced his first electoral test at the 1990 Territory election.
 Although independent polls suggested that Labor had its first realistic chance of winning power since the granting of self-government, the election saw the CLP win its sixth term in government with a healthy nine-percent primary vote swing.
 CLP-commissioned polls conducted by social researcher Mark Textor predicted the CLP would win comfortably.
 He was reelected almost as easily in 1994.

 An advocate for voluntary euthanasia, Perron was instrumental in devising the Rights of the Terminally Ill Bill which he introduced to Parliament on 22 February 1995.
 The bill was passed on 25 May, becoming the Rights of the Terminally Ill Act 1995 and was enacted into law on 1 July 1996.
 Perron resigned as Chief Minister and retired from politics on the morning of the debate over the bill, maintaining that he did not want his position to influence the debate.
+He was the last surviving member of the first Legislative Assembly.